 The 42-bed Ventura County Adolescent Residential Treatment Program is the most intensive children’s short-term treatment program Casa Pacifica offers.
 Individualized child treatment programs tailored to each child’s needs typically takes place over 6 to 12 months and is built on a 24-hour milieu overseen by a multidisciplinary team of experienced professionals, including a clinical staff of psychiatrists, psychologists, nurses, teachers, therapeutic activity specialists along with well-trained youth development specialists.
 Based on cognitive/ behavioral principles, this highly structured experiential program is designed to teach children cognitive strategies and social skills that will enable them to live effective and fulfilling lives at home and in the community.
 In addition, most children in the residential treatment program are enrolled in the campus non-public school.

-This program, available exclusively at our adolescent treatment centers, is geared to help both boys and girls ages 11 through 17 who have proven too difficult for a foster home or other youth care programs and have exhausted all other treatment options in the community.
+This program, available exclusively at our adolescent treatment centers, is geared to help girls ages 9 through 17 who have proven too difficult for a foster home or other youth care programs and have exhausted all other treatment options in the community.
 These youth have severe emotional and behavioral challenges typically coupled with serious social and academic skill deficits.
 The program is also equipped to serve children with highly specialized needs such as insulin dependency and other medical conditions, substance abuse, children reacting to chronic trauma, and severe social deficits.

 The Casa Pacifica Residential Program integrates a Day Rehabilitation and the cottage STEPS to Success Program.
 Youth progress through five STEPS while in treatment beginning with orientation and ending with leadership and a transition phase before graduating.
 Each program staff has a unique role in creating a therapeutic alliance and through collaboration, they strengthen our intentional culture and support the therapeutic milieu.
-The 14-bed girl’s cottage and 14-bed boys cottage are led by a supervising licensed clinician and supervisor.
+The cottages are led by a supervising licensed clinician and supervisor.
 Reporting to them is the direct care “leadership trio” consisting of a Behavioral Specialist, Assistant Cottage Supervisor, and Support Counselor.
 A major task of the leadership trio is to provide supervision and coaching to youth care workers to sharpen their skills, maintain our culture, and create a strong trauma informed milieu and program structure.